Category: Business

 Radiology Imaging Value

-Showing radiology imaging value is easier said than done.
+Showing radiology practice valuation is easier said than done.
 That is because the term “value” has different meanings to the different stakeholders involved.
 Insurance providers and Medicare see value in diagnostic testing when patient results come back positive for a health condition, particularly if the condition is caught early and leads to reduced healthcare costs down the road.

-For hospitals and clinics, measuring radiology imaging value includes the ability to obtain high-quality reliable images that reduce the amount of physician time required to make a diagnosis.
+For hospitals and clinics, measuring radiology practice valuation includes the ability to obtain high-quality reliable images that reduce the amount of physician time required to make a diagnosis.

 For a patient, the value in radiology imaging is in its ability to potentially save their life from a serious health threat, or to help identify a course of treatment so they can begin to feel better again.